ramiy/content/files/en-us/web/css/calc-constant/index.md

   - : An infinite value, used to indicate the largest/smallest possible value.

 - `NaN`
   - : A value representing "Not a Number".
-This constant case-sensitive.
+This constant is case-sensitive.

 ### Formal syntax